smallstep/terraform-provider-smallstep/docs/resources/agent_configuration.md

 ### Read-Only

 - `id` (String) A UUID identifying this agent configuration.
-Generated server-side on creation.
+Read only.

 ## Import